sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 For everyday tinkering with the kernel, take into account the scripts: scripts/get_maintainer.pl and scripts/checkpatch.pl

-Also de e linux-kselftest repo
+Also check the linux-kselftest repo

 ### Writting a kernel patch